NJ1219/APIs-Project/README.md

 # APIs-Project

 # Financial Report
-In this report, I analyzed data pulled from personal bank accounts through Plaid API and historical stock prices pulled from Alpaca trade API.
-Through this data I have prepared this report for the Consumer Division of Harold's company.
+In this report, the data pulled from personal bank accounts through Plaid API was analyzed and historical stock prices were pulled from Alpaca trade API.
+Through this data a report was created for the Consumer Division of Harold's company.
 This analysis revolves around budgetary analysis and looking at various scenarios for retirement planning.

 Language Used: Python, with Pandas used for Data Cleaning.